 Photo by T. Griffiths: Jimmy Djarrbarali undertaking fire management near Nandel in west Arnhem Land.

-This issue brief is currently being updated and will be completed by the end of 2019.
+This issue brief is currently being updated and will be completed by early 2020.

 The Indigenous estate held under various land rights and native title regimes covers about 1.7 million square kilometres or 23 per cent of the Australian land mass.
 Many Indigenous landholdings are contiguous with or form an integral part of the National Reserve System which protects areas of high environmental value.